krisapa/peerbeam/README.md

 - **Direct P2P File Transfer**: WebRTC NAT traversal can connect two clients that are both behind NATs and firewalls without any port forwarding
 - **STUN Server**: Uses Google's public STUN server to retrieve public IP address, port, and NAT type information

-⚠️ **Warning:** PeerBeam is under active development, and the API is not yet stable.
-Breaking changes may occur, so use with caution.

 [xkcd: File Transfer](https://xkcd.com/949/)

 ## Installation